Yami-no-karuro/String-Utils/readme.md

 ### - str_replace()

-Allocates and returns a new string where the first occurrence of 'search' in 'subject' is replaced with 'replace'.
+Replaces the first occurrence of a substring within a string with another substring.
 If the 'search' substring is not found, NULL is returned.
 The caller is responsible for freeing the returned string.

 ```c